 ….
 (30 through 38) 2.564

 The term convention may be new to you.
 It simply means the starting point.
 The IRS simplified this by using the half-year model for tangible personal property.
-So no matter when it was bought during the year, it is assumed to start on July 1 of that year.
-So the first year of depreciation is always half of a full amount and the same goes for the final year.
+No matter when it was bought during the year, it is assumed to start on July 1 of that year.
+The first year of depreciation is always half of a full amount and the same goes for the final year.
 This is why a three-year asset is depreciated over four years.
 There are two halves (first and last) and the two full years in between totaling three years.
-So a seven-year asset is depreciated over 8 years.
+A seven-year asset is depreciated over 8 years.

 Real estate is done differently.
 The land is non depreciable and is recorded separately from the structures (buildings).
 The building value is generally the tax ratio percentage as recorded for tax purposes.
 Here is a straight forward example: